open-cogsci/osdoc/content/getting-started/05-android.md

 |Nexus 4				|4.2.2				|Works			|
 |Nexus 7				|4.2.1				|Works			|
 |ZTE V970				|4.1.1				|Works			|

+### Disabling automatic updates {#updates}

+If you are using the OpenSesame runtime for Android in a production environment (e.g., while you are running an experiment), it is recommended to disable the Auto-update feature of the Google Play Store, at least for OpenSesame.
+This will prevent the app from being updated and potentially changing its behavior.

 Developing experiments for Android {#development}
 ----------------------------------